codefresh-io/docs.codefresh.io/_docs/deployments/kubernetes/deployment-options-to-kubernetes.md

 {% endraw %}
 {% endhighlight %}

-You can now run the whole pipeline that builds your application from source to a docker image, pushes it to a docker registry and deploys it to your Kubernetes cluster.
+You can now run the whole pipeline, that builds your application from source to a Docker image, pushes the image to a Docker registry, and deploys the image to your Kubernetes cluster.

 ## Related articles
 [Manage your Kubernetes cluster]({{site.baseurl}}/docs/deployments/kubernetes/manage-kubernetes/)